Alamnzr123/slicing-foodtemplate/README.md

 ## Related Project
-RESTful API for this web application, clone this for development Mama Recipe.\
+RESTful API for this web application, clone this for development Foodtemplate.\
 [backend-slicingfoodtemplate](https://github.com/Alamnzr123/backend-slicingfoodtemplate)

 ## Contributing